devtodev/datasources/README.md

 # EPIC IO

 Objective
-This is simple Angular app to consume the provided JSON files and present the data to a user.
+This is simple Angular app to consume the provided JSON files and present the data.

 The app allow the user to select a data source from a list and display the data source’s time series data in a table.